 Workshops, Tutorials, & Symposia Officer | Marios Kountouris

 Marios Kountouris (S’04–M’08–SM’15) received the diploma degree in electrical and computer engineering from NTUA, Athens, Greece in 2002 and the M.S. and Ph.D. degrees in electrical engineering from Télécom ParisTech, France in 2004 and 2008, respectively.
-Since 2015, he has been a Principal Scientist at Huawei Paris Research Center, France.
-Prior to his current appointment, he has hold positions at CentraleSupélec, France, The University of Texas at Austin, USA, and Yonsei University, S. Korea.
+Since May 2019, he has been an Associate Professor and Chair PI on machine learning for 6G wireless systems at EURECOM, France.
+Prior to his current appointment, he has hold positions at Huawei Paris Research Center, CentraleSupélec, France, The University of Texas at Austin, USA, and Yonsei University, S. Korea.
 He currently serves as Associate Editor for the IEEE Transactions on Wireless Communications, the IEEE Transactions on Signal Processing, and the IEEE Wireless Communication Letters.
 He received the 2016 IEEE ComSoc Communication Theory Technical Committee Early Achievement Award, the 2013 IEEE ComSoc Outstanding Young Researcher Award for the EMEA Region, the 2014 Best Paper Award for EURASIP Journal on Advances in Signal Processing, the 2012 IEEE SPS Signal Processing Magazine Award, the IEEE SPAWC 2013 Best Student Paper Award, and the Best Paper Award in Communication Theory Symposium at IEEE Globecom 2009.

 Workshops, Tutorials, & Symposia Officer | Marco di Renzo